-STANDARDS HOW YOU WILL BE MEASURED VC.2 Toxic bait must be used responsibly REVISED VC.2.a Prior to treatment with baits the use of non-chemical control methods is considered first followed by the least toxic alternatives (see Appendix - Risk hierarchy) R Environmental Risk Assessment VC.2.b An Environmental Risk Assessment is undertaken in accordance with the Appendix before bait is laid Bait Plan COSHH assessment (where applicable) VC.2.c Where baits are used a Bait Plan identifies: location of bait points bait used bait point inspection replenishment dates applicable) VC.2.d Non-target animals do not have access to baits VC.2.e Bait is prevented from contaminating animal feed/milk storage area VC.2.f Permanent baiting is not routinely undertaken and toxic bait is removed when treatment is finished VC.2.g Product label directions are followed VC.2.h A documented COSHH assessment is carried out where there are 5 or more employees cide product when no active infestation is present.
-Permanent n when other methods of control have proven insufficient and authorised for this use.
-VC.3 Systems must be in place to control vermin VC.3.a In the milk storage facility doors are kept closed in milk production/storage areas NEW VC.3.b In the parlour feed hoppers are clean and covered VC.3.c There is no evidence of accumulated dirt from nesting bir rds VC.3.d
+STANDARDS HOW YOU WILL BE MEASURED VC.2 Toxic bait must be used responsibly REVISED Prior to treatment with baits the use of non-chemical control methods is considered first followed by the least toxic alternatives (see Appendix - Risk hierarchy) R Environmental Risk Assessment VC.2.b An Environmental Risk Assessment is undertaken in accordance with the Appendix before bait is laid ■ Bait Plan ■ COSHH assessment (where applicable) VC.2.c Where baits are used a Bait Plan identifies: location of bait points bait used bait point inspection replenishment dates ■ VC.2.d Non-target animals do not have access to baits ■ VC.2.e Bait is prevented from contaminating animal feed/milk storage area ■ VC.2.f Permanent baiting is not routinely undertaken and toxic bait is removed when treatment is finished ■ VC.2.g Product label directions are followed VC.2.h A documented COSHH assessment is carried out where there are 5 or more employees

+Permanent baiting is the application of a rodenticide product when no active infestation is present.
+Permanent baiting is strictly limited to sites with a high potential for reinvasion when other methods of control have proven insufficient and can only be carried out by professional users and only with products authorised for this use.

+Systems must be in place to control vermin in milk production/storage areas NEW

+■ VC.3.a